hafeezminhas/notes-app/README.md

 ## Project Setup
-Run `npm install` to install the project dependencies
+Run `npm install` to install the project dependencies Mongodb Database Configuration can be changed from .env file in the project root directory

 ## Development server
 Run `node server` for running the REST API in development mode